NalinDalal/activity-track/README.md

 |-------------------------------------|-----------------------------|------------|----------------------------|
 | 35a88960-c546-4ec6-b921-d45da969dc97          | nalindalal2004@gmail.com    | nalin@123  | 2025-05-01T18:26:19.142Z   |

+02.05.2025
+what to do today, ensure signup, signin logic works fully when user signs in, take him here to a dashboard where he/she can manage multiple url from db

+then upon clicking a url, take to a slug page which provides complete info about the url put a post requst to put up a url in db, collect a on call engineer email

 to do next:
 - put up a endpoint to put some data to monitor
 - create a dashboard endpoint where u can see and edit the websites